Code-Institute-Submissions/Follow-the-moon/README.md

 1. [W3schools](https://www.w3schools.com/html/html_youtube.asp)
 To help me embed the YouTube videos in my code.
 2. [Stackoverflow](https://stackoverflow.com/questions/37814508/order-columns-through-bootstrap4) to help me reverse the order of my moon phase cards on the mobile layout.
-3. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimise the use of vendor extensions in my css.
+3. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in my CSS.

 ### Acknowledgements
 + My mentor from Code Institute, thank you Narender for your time and guidance.